Skip to footer content

 Frequently Asked Questions

-How can you install software on Windows?
+How do you install Docker on Windows?

-Download the Docker Desktop installer from Docker's official website, double-click the installer to start installation, accept terms, select optional settings like WSL 2, and complete the installation.
+To install Docker on Windows, download the Docker Desktop installer from the official Docker website, run the installer, accept the terms, select any optional settings such as WSL 2, and complete the installation process.

-What are the advantages of using containers?
+What are the advantages of using Docker containers?

 Chaknith Bin